VolumezTech/volumez/README.md

 > mix_and_match

-No default values, the following should be set in order to execute the terraform:
+No default values, the following should be set in order to execute the terraform (will be prompted on command line):
-1. region                   - Target region
+1. resource_group_location  - Target region
 2. media_node_count         - Number of media nodes to create
 3. media_node_size          - Media node size
 4. app_node_count           - Number of application nodes
 5. app_node_size            - Application node size
+6. k8s_version              - kubernetes cluster version (i.e: 1.24)

 ### Application deployment ###
 **power_starter** and **mix_and_match** are supporting the creation of application nodes.
 In these examples 2 node groups will be created in a single EKS.
 In order to deploy your application use the following node affinity configuration: